-Recent re-analyses of microlensed bulge dwarfs challenge this picture.
-In particular, \citet{Joyce2023} recompute ages for the \citet{Bensby17} microlensed sample using customized MESA Isochrones \& Stellar Tracks (MIST)-based isochrones and find an age--metallicity distribution that is markedly older and narrower than previous findings \citep{Bensby17}.
-Furthermore, the field of Galactic archaeology has advanced through large-scale spectroscopic surveys such as Gaia-ESO \citep{Gilmore12}, and APOGEE \citep{Majewski17}, providing detailed abundance patterns that demand comprehensive GCE models to interpret \citep{Ballero07, Grieco12, Molero2024, Dubay2025}.
+Recent reanalyses of microlensed bulge dwarfs challenge this picture.
+In particular, \citet{Joyce2023} recompute ages for the \citet{Bensby17} microlensed sample using customized MESA Isochrones and Stellar Tracks (MIST)--based isochrones and find an age--metallicity distribution that is markedly older and narrower than previous findings \citep{Bensby17}.
+Furthermore, the field of Galactic archeology has advanced through large-scale spectroscopic surveys such as Gaia-ESO \citep{Gilmore12} and APOGEE \citep{Majewski17}, providing detailed abundance patterns that demand comprehensive galactic chemical evolution (GCE) models to interpret \citep{Ballero07, Grieco12, Molero2024, Dubay2025}.

-To guide the interpretation of our model assumptions, Figure~\ref{fig:intro-cartoon} summarizes the geometric and physical structure of the two–infall framework adopted in this work.
-The left panel represents the initial, rapid collapse phase that builds the classical bulge, characterized by centrally concentrated gas inflows without a pre-existing bar or extended disk.
-The right panel illustrates the subsequent infall episode (\textit{The second infall}), in which the established thin and thick disks together with the bar channel gas inward while additional material may arrive along more radial trajectories consistent with a GSE-like accretion event.
-This bar-driven transport mechanism is supported by simulations (e.g., \citep{Fanali2015}) and observations indicating that barred galaxies often exhibit flattened radial abundance and stellar-population gradients alongside signs of central gas accumulation, consistent with efficient radial mixing \citep{Fraser2020, Neumann2020, Seidel2016}.
+To guide the interpretation of our model assumptions, Figure~\ref{fig:intro-cartoon} summarizes the geometric and physical structure of the two-infall prescriptions adopted in this work.
+The left panel represents the initial rapid collapse phase that builds the early bulge, characterized by centrally concentrated gas inflows without a preexisting bar or extended disk.
+The right panel illustrates the subsequent infall episode (\textit{the second infall}), in which the established thin and thick disks together with the bar channel gas inward, while additional material may arrive along more radial trajectories consistent with a GSE-like accretion event.
+This bar-driven transport mechanism is supported by simulations (e.g., \citealt{Fanali2015}) and observations indicating that barred galaxies often exhibit flattened radial abundance and stellar population gradients alongside signs of central gas accumulation, consistent with efficient radial mixing \citep{Seidel2016, Fraser2020, Neumann2020}.
 Each of the processes feed the same central reservoir but differ in geometry, timescale, and angular momentum.